Community Outreach and Development

 - Support a balanced selection of food including: fruits and vegetables, meat, dairy, and grains.

 3. Provide alternative schemes for food collection and distribution in addition to the food bank.

-a.
-Families, seniors, clients and agencies receive food through this program.
+- Families, seniors, clients and agencies receive food through Food Connect.

-b.
-Food is publicly distributed to families, seniors and agencies each Wednesday.
+- Food is publicly distributed to families, seniors and agencies once per week.

-c.
-Food is provided to families accessing Community Connections programs three times per week (Monday, Tuesday, and Thursday).
+- Food is provided to families accessing Community Connections programs four times per week (Monday, Tuesday, Wednesday and Thursday).